vigneshavm/Interview-questions/JS Q.md

 #### **`this` Keyword Behavior**

-"The `this` keyword in JavaScript can be a bit tricky.
-It refers to different things depending on the context:
+"The `this` refers to different things depending on the context:

+- **Global Context**:
-- **Global Context**: When you use `this` in the global scope, it refers to the global object.
-In the browser, that's the `window` object.
+  - When you use `this` in the global scope, it refers to the global object.
+  - In the browser, that's the `window` object.

   Example:
   ```javascript
   console.log(this); // In the browser, this refers to the window object
   ```

-- **Inside a Function**: When you use `this` inside a regular function, it refers to the object that called the function.
-So, if it's inside a method, `this` refers to the object that method belongs to.
+- **Inside a Function**:
+  When `this` inside a regular function, it refers to the object that called the function.
+  `this` refers to the object that method belongs to.

   Example:
   ```javascript
   const person = {